UOWD-Tech-Club/UOWD-study-resources/README.md

 4. Open a pull request with a clear description of the changes you've made.

 We will review your contribution and, if approved, merge it into the repository.

+## Disclaimer

+While we do our best to ensure the quality and accuracy of the resources in this repository, we do not guarantee the correctness or completeness of the information provided.
+Users of this repository should exercise their own judgment and use the resources at their own risk.